Shopper Intercepts

 What are Shopper Intercepts?

-Usually, however, consumer intercept research usually takes the form of a one to one interview, rather than a self-administered questionnaire.
-Consumer intercepts are usually held to gain a fast and quick overview, as opposed to the more in-depth focus group methods or stratified or random selected samples, for which results can be generalized to a total population.
+Usually, however, consumer intercept research takes the form of a one-to-one interview, rather than a self-administered questionnaire.
+Consumer intercepts are usually held to gain a fast and quick overview, as opposed to the more in-depth focus group methods or stratified or randomly selected samples, for which results can be generalised to a total population.

 LET’S HAVE A CHAT